PhD student

 "Why Fiction?
 An evolutionary and cognitive approach" (November 2020).

 Talk.
 Workshop "Debating Fictions".
-UNIL (Lausanne) and Sorbonne Nouvelle (Paris).
+UNIL (Lausanne) and Sorbonne Nouvelle (France).

 "L’évolution culturelle de la comédie au cinema" (March 2020).